vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tab >}}
 {{< /tabpane >}}

-3. Add the location of this new folder to your System’s PATH environment variable as follows:
+3. Add the location of the Tanzu CLI folder to your System’s `PATH`.

 {{< tabpane >}}
 {{< tab header="Windows" >}}